 The use of artificial intelligence, particularly machine learning (ML), is being extensively discussed in the financial sector.
-ML systems, however, tend to have specific vulnerabilities as well as those common to all information technology systems.
+Information technology (IT) systems using ML (ML systems), however, tend to have specific vulnerabilities as well as those common to all IT systems.
 To effectively deploy secure ML systems, it is critical to consider in advance how to address potential attacks targeting the vulnerabilities.
-In this paper, we classify ML systems into 12 types on the basis of the relationships among entities involved in the system and discuss the vulnerabilities and threats, as well as the corresponding countermeasures for each type.
+In this paper, we classify ML systems into twelve types on the basis of the relationships among entities involved in the system and discuss the vulnerabilities and threats, as well as the corresponding countermeasures for each type.
 We then focus on typical use cases of ML systems in the financial sector, and discuss possible attacks and security measures.

-Keywords: Artificial Intelligence; Machine Learning System; Security; Threat; Vulnerability
+Keywords: Artificial intelligence; Machine learning system; Security; Threat; Vulnerability JEL Classification: L86, L96, Z00

-JEL classification: L86, L96, Z00
+Shiori Inoue: Associate Director, Institute for Monetary and Economic Studies (currently, Financial Markets Department), Bank of Japan (E-mail: shiori.inoue@boj.or.jp)

-Institute for Monetary and Economic Studies, Bank of Japan (E-mail: shiori.inoue@boj.or.jp) Director, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: masashi.une@boj.or.jp)
+Masashi Une: Director, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: masashi.une@boj.or.jp)